 The rideshare driver’s car insurance would theoretically apply to the passenger’s injuries – but only if he or she has a commercial policy or a personal car insurance policy with a provision providing for insurance when they are engaged as a rideshare driver.
 However, most rideshare drivers do not have such policies.

-Rideshare Liability Insurance
+Rideshare Liability Coverage

 In a situation where a third-party driver is at fault, you would look to recover from the third-party driver through their car insurance policy or a personal injury lawsuit.